Kim Sung-min (actor): Personal life

 Kim married dentist Lee Han-na on February 20, 2013.
 Lee is the head of a Gangnam dental clinic and has frequently appeared on television to give dental health advice.

 Death

 On 24 June 2016, Kim Sung Min's wife called police to check on her husband, saying that he had threatened to kill himself following an argument.
-Police found him attempting to commit suicide by hanging in the bathroom.
+Police found him attempting suicide by hanging in the bathroom.
 On 26 June, the police stated Kim Sung Min, who had been in a coma since 24 June, was diagnosed as brain dead at 2AM KST.
 The diagnosis was confirmed at 10:15 AM KST, and Kim Sung Min's family agreed to donate his organs.
-The police will have to sign off on the organ donation and a transplant could occur in the afternoon.
+He was buried on 28 June.